Nuclear power in Poland

 Poland currently operates a single research reactor, Maria.
-It has no operational nuclear reactors for power production, but is to start construction of a plant with three Westinghouse AP1000 reactors in 2026, and is also intending to build small modular reactors.
+It has no operational nuclear reactors for power production, but is to start construction of a plant with three Westinghouse AP1000 reactors in 2026 that was originally planned to be completed in 2033-2036 but is currently expected to only be finished by 2040, and is also intending to build small modular reactors.

 Poland operates a nuclear waste disposal site in Różan, named Krajowe Składowisko Odpadów Promieniotwórczych (National Nuclear Waste Disposal Site) since 1961, where waste from the current and past reactors is being stored, without any incidents throughout its operational history.

 Background

-Around 70% of the nation's electricity is currently produced by burning hard coal and lignite (of which Poland has the EU's largest reserves), at industrial facilities and large central generating stations such as the 5 GW Bełchatów Power Station.
+Around 63% of Poland's electricity in 2023 was produced by burning hard coal and lignite (of which Poland has the EU's largest reserves).
+This took place at industrial facilities and large central generating stations such as the 5 GW Bełchatów Power Station.
 With the need to reduce carbon dioxide emissions for environmental, climate, and economic reasons, the country continues to explore deployment of nuclear reactors for electricity generation and industrial process heat.

-National Nuclear Regulator
+National nuclear regulator

-Nuclear activities in Poland are regulated by the national nuclear regulator Panstwowa Agencja Atomistyki (PAA).
+Nuclear activities in Poland are regulated by the national nuclear regulator Państwowa Agencja Atomistyki (PAA).
 The PAA is a modern nuclear regulator who is an active member of European and international nuclear regulatory organizations.

-International Relations
+International relations

 Poland is a signatory to all major international treaties regarding nuclear energy, a member state of European Atomic Energy Community, and one of the founding member states of the International Atomic Energy Agency in 1957.

 History

 1980 through 2000

-In the 1980s, the Zarnowiec Nuclear Power Plant was under construction, but was abandoned on 4 September 1990.
+In the 1980s, the Żarnowiec Nuclear Power Plant was under construction, but the project was abandoned for a mix of reasons, including questions about the profitability of the enterprise, financing issues, and opposition from environmental activists.
+In 1990, the Polish government formally ended the project and began to liquidate the construction site.